training-mode/ruby/intro/16_yaml/README.md

     name: Fries
 ```

 As you can see, a YAML document has a well-defined structure for representing data and it's *human-readable*.
 The magic words for converting a Ruby Object to a YAML equivalent is the method ```to_yaml```.
-Likewise, the deserialize YAML into Ruby Objects, you can either use ```YAML::load``` for existing YAML data, or you can use ```YAML.load_file``` to translate a full YAML document.
+Likewise, to deserialize YAML into Ruby Objects, you can either use ```YAML::load``` for existing YAML data, or you can use ```YAML.load_file``` to translate a full YAML document.

 ##What About CSV?##